richieM/richieM.github.io/acl2025/index.md

 - **Multi-Hop Reasoning for Question Answering with Hyperbolic Representations**: non-Euclidian geometry in ML! `Our findings suggest that hyperbolic representations can be significantly more advantageous when the datasets exhibit a more hierarchical structure.` [ACL Anthology](https://aclanthology.org/2025.findings-acl.908/)
 - ★ **HotelMatch-LLM: Joint Multi-Task Training of Small and Large Language Models for Efficient Multimodal Hotel Retrieval**: Asymmetric dense retrieval—SLM for live queries, LLM for document embeddings—delivers efficient natural-language hotel search.
 Effectively an application of semantic search.
 [ACL Anthology](https://aclanthology.org/2025.acl-long.30/)
-    - I spoke with the authors, they were nice and offered to chat if we reached out!
 - **Tunable LLM-based Proactive Recommendation Agent**: Actor-Critic agent that proactively explores user interests and optimizes long-term rewards.
-[ACL Anthology](https://aclanthology.org/2025.acl-long.944/)[ACL Anthology](
+[ACL Anthology](https://aclanthology.org/2025.acl-long.944/)